Galaxy Spin Transition Driven by the Misalignments between the Protogalaxy Inertia and Initial Tidal Tensors: Introduction

 The galaxy spin transition is an unequivocal phenomenon, the occurrence of which was witnessed by numerous numerical studies and several observational works as well \citep[e.g.,][]{ara-etal07,hah-etal07,paz-etal08,cod-etal12,TL13,tem-etal13,tro-etal13,lib-etal13,AY14,dub-etal14,for-etal14,cod-etal15a,cod-etal15b,pah-etal16,hir-etal17,cod-etal18,gan-etal18,wan-etal18,LL20,lee-etal20,kra-etal20,wel-etal20,LM22,LM23,ML23a,ML23b,ML23c}.
 Three different types of the galaxy spin transition were reported to exist, among which the best known and widely explored type is the mass-dependent spin transition, which will be called the type I spin transition throughout this paper.
 The low-mass (high-mass) galaxies tend to have their spins aligned with the minor (intermediate) principal axes of the local tidal fields \citep[e.g.,][]{ara-etal07,hah-etal07,paz-etal08,hah-etal10,lib-etal13,AY14,for-etal14,wan-etal18,lee-etal20,LL20}.

 The type II is the morphology-dependent transition witnessed mainly in the observational data.
-The elliptical (spiral) galaxies exhibit parallel (perpendicular) alignments of their spins with the elongated axes of their hosting filaments \citep[e.g.,][]{tem-etal13,pah-etal16,hir-etal17,wel-etal20}.
+The elliptical (spiral) galaxies exhibit perpendicular (parallel) alignments of their spins with the elongated axes of their hosting filaments \citep[e.g.,][]{tem-etal13,pah-etal16,hir-etal17,wel-etal20}.
 This type II spin transition was initially thought of as a mere reflection of the type I spin transition since the ellipticals are on average more massive than the spirals \citep[e.g.,][]{tem-etal13,wel-etal20}.
 However, the latest observational analysis \citep{LM23} has revealed that even at fixed mass the galaxies with different morphologies located on void surfaces exhibit different alignment tendencies relative to the directions toward the void centers, implying that the type I and II spin transitions may not necessarily share the same origin \citep{LM23}.

 The type III is the radius-dependent transition found in our prior work \citep{ML23a}.
-The preferred directions of the galaxy inner spins transit from the intermediate to the major principal axes of the local tidal fields when the inner radii decrease from the virial boundaries down to the stellar half-mass radii, at which the observable stellar spins of the galaxies are usually measured in practice \citep[e.g.,][]{wel-etal20}.
+The preferred directions of the galaxy inner spins (i.e., the directions of galaxy angular momentum vectors measured at more inner radii than the virial boundaries) transit from the intermediate to the major principal axes of the local tidal fields when the inner radii decrease from the virial boundaries down to the stellar half-mass radii, at which the observable stellar spins of the galaxies are usually measured in practice \citep[e.g.,][]{wel-etal20}.
 In filament environments, the major and intermediate principal axes of the local tidal fields are degenerate with each other \citep{zel70}, and thus it is difficult to distinguish between the types I and III.
 In non-filamentary environments, however, the occurrence of the type III spin transition was found to occur regardless of galaxy mass \citep{ML23b}.